 What is myFOSSIL?

 myFOSSIL is a social learning site which brings together fossil lovers, amateur paleontologists, and professional paleontologists.
-On the site, you will find other members who share your same interests, post photos of fossils you’ve collected, have conversations with other members about paleontology, best practices, preparation methods, and more!
+On the site, you will find other members who share your same interests, post photos of fossils you’ve collected, have conversations with other members about general paleontology, best practices, preparation methods, and more!

 Who is behind myFOSSIL?

-Though myFOSSIL was founded and initially curated by the FOSSIL Project, it’s content and future belong to the community of practice—the FOSSIL CoP—that includes all amatuer and professional paleontologists, as well as enthusiasts for understanding the natural world through the collection, preparation, curation and study of fossils and the science of paleontology.
+Though myFOSSIL was founded and initially curated by the FOSSIL Project, it’s content and future belong to the community of practice—the FOSSIL CoP—that includes all amateur and professional paleontologists, as well as enthusiasts for understanding the natural world through the collection, preparation, curation and study of fossils and the science of paleontology.

 What do you mean by “myFOSSIL is a social learning site”?

 Social learning entails learning collaboratively from other users.
 Sites like this encourage communities to form among common interests, such as paleontology.
 Learning from other members of the community can create stronger learning and important ties within the community.
 We call this social paleontology—an open and inclusive form of computer-supported collaborative scientific inquiry.